bighidkxd/chatutils/README.md

  - /chatutils - Opens Configuration Gui

 ### Incompatible Mods
-labymod, Patcher & polypatcher, hychat
+Labymod, Patcher & PolyPtcher, Hychat

-if your game crashes or the mod fails to work remove these from modlist
+if your game crashes or the mod fails to work, remove these from modlist.

 ### Credits: